Enhancing Metaphor Detection through Soft Labels and Target Word Prediction: MD-PK

 In this paper, we leverage two linguistic rules to aid in metaphor detection: Selectional Preference Violation (SPV) \cite{Yorick1978} and Metaphor Identification Procedure (MIP) \cite{Pragglejaz2007}.
 SPV operates on the principle of identifying metaphors by discerning inconsistencies between the target word and its context.
 Conversely, MIP detects metaphors by comparing the contextual meaning of the target word with its literal meaning.

 When employing SPV linguistic rules for metaphor detection, we adopt a methodology similar to previous works \cite{choi-etal-2021-melbert, zhang-liu-2022-metaphor, zhou-etal-2023-clcl}.
-Specifically, we encode the sentence to extract the target word vector and the sentence vector.
-Subsequently, we analyze the relationship between these vectors using a fully connected matrix to detect inconsistencies between the target word and its context.
+Specifically, We input the sentence containing the target word into an encoder, extract the sentence vector and the target word vector, and input the two vectors as inputs into the full connection layer, through the full connection layer to extract the relationship between the sentence and the target word.
+Note that the target word here is not replaced with the word generated by the prompt learning.

 To apply MIP language rules for metaphor identification, it's crucial to extract the contextual meaning of the target word and juxtapose it with its literal meaning.
 As illustrated in Fig. \ref{fig2}, previous methodologies have entailed encoding the sentence directly and extracting the vector corresponding to the target word's position in the sentence encoding as its contextual meaning.
 However, this approach is flawed, as the extracted contextual meaning vector of the target word may be influenced by its literal meaning, thus failing to accurately represent its contextual meaning.